 Laxdale Bunkhouse, Laxdale Holiday Park, 6 Laxdale Lane, Stornoway, Isle of Lewis, HS2 0DR

 Laxdale Bunkhouse is contained within Laxdale Holiday Park which is a small family-run park set in peaceful tree-lined surroundings.
 Located 1.5 miles away from the town of Stornoway this is an ideal centre from which to tour the islands of Lewis and Harris.
 Built in 1998, the bunkhouse has four bedrooms with four bunks in each room and caters for backpackers, families or groups looking for convenient, low cost accommodation.
 There is a drying room, a spacious fully equipped dining kitchen which provides two cookers, fridge and microwave and a comfortable TV lounge in which to relax.
 Toilets and showers are located within the building and are suitable for the disabled.
 Outside there is a covered veranda, picnic table and BBQ area.
 Sole use booking of the bunkhouse is available or you can book a room for your own use or book by the bed.
-Wigwams were a new addition in 2014.This accommodation is featured on our map of Hebrides, Skye and North West Scotland and here is its own website.
+Wigwams were a new addition in 2014.This accommodation is featured on our map of West coast of Scotland, Skye and the Hebrides and here is its own website.

 or call Gordon Macleod on